Danie-O/FastAPI-Beginner/Intro to FastAPI.md

 2. Ensure that pip is installed by running the following command: pip --version

-3. Now install the following packages:
+3. Now install the following packages using the annotated commands:
       - fastapi [ pip install fastapi ]
       - uvicorn [ pip install uvicorn ]